Every Home We Sell Gets:

 The day you’ve been waiting for has arrived — the closing!
 We’ll be right by your side during these final steps, engaging with the buyer’s agent and lending institutions to ensure all requirements are met, inspections are performed, financing is approved on time, and all the necessary disclosure documents are provided.
 Then, sign on the dotted line, and congratulations!
 You’ve just sold your home!

 Read their client reviews.
-Visit the agent’s website.
+Visit the agent's website.
 Take a look at their past sales.
+Then take a moment to think of questions to ask that are important to you.

 • Are you full-time or part time?